-Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four.
-Here’s Who Leads Them (Besides Sister Jean)
+Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four, Here’s Who Leads Them Besides Sister Jean

 Ingram is also among Moser’s Chicago Public League recruits.
 Ingram had a breakthrough season last year, nearly doubling his scoring average while establishing himself as a third-team all-MVC and MVC most-improved team selection, Loyola athletics reported.

-Aundre Jackson, a junior college transfer, got used to Division I basketball instantaneously, being honored as an MVC sixth man of the year and a member of the MVC all-newcomer all-bench teams while setting a Loyola single-season record for field goal percentage (.669), according to Loyola athletics.
+Aundre Jackson, a junior college transfer, got used to Division I basketball instantaneously, being honored as an MVC sixth man of the year and a member of the MVC all-newcomer all-bench teams while setting a Loyola single-season record for field goal percentage (.669).

 Off the court, Custer and Ben Richardson were hailed as MVC men’s basketball scholar-athlete team selections, making Loyola the only program in the conference with multiple first-team honorees, Loyola athletics reported.

 In 2015-16, Loyola notched a victory against Creighton, its first over the Bluejays since 1981, got a win at Arch Madness for the third straight season, and took Wichita State down to the wire at the MVC Tournament in St. Louis.
-Moser developed Montel James into a second-team all-MVC selection as the senior forward tied a Valley Tournament record since the playoff moved to St. Louis by grabbing 17 rebounds against Bradley, according to Loyola athletics.
+Moser developed Montel James into a second-team all-MVC selection as the senior forward tied a Valley Tournament record since the playoff moved to St. Louis by grabbing 17 rebounds against Bradley.

 In the 2014-15 season, Loyola was the surprise team of the Missouri Valley, exceeding expectations every step of the way in posting their best season in 30 years.
-The Ramblers’ 24 wins were their most since 1985 and their RPI improvement of over 200 spots was third-best among Div.
-I programs, Loyola athletics reported.
+The Ramblers’ 24 wins were their most since 1985, and their RPI improvement of over 200 spots was third-best among Div.
+I programs.

-A well-balanced and talented roster jelled very early in the season and the Ramblers wrapped up the non-conference part of their schedule with victories over Texas Tech and NCAA Tournament team Boise State to take the Continental Tires Las Vegas Classic.
-Tournament MVP Doyle was sidelined for 12 conference games, but the Loyola stuck together and gave the best version of themselves for the year at the end of the season, according to Loyola athletics.
+A well-balanced and talented roster jelled very early in the season, and the Ramblers wrapped up the non-conference part of their schedule with victories over Texas Tech and NCAA Tournament team Boise State to take the Continental Tires Las Vegas Classic.
+Tournament MVP Doyle was sidelined for 12 conference games, but Loyola stuck together and gave the best version of themselves for the year at the end of the season.

 A key, late-season road win at Drake thrust the Ramblers into Friday night quarterfinals at Arch Madness.
 Loyola put together a dominant performance, leading by as many as 39 points before settling for an Arch Madness-record 28-point victory before getting tripped up the next night in the semifinals by 11th-ranked Northern Iowa, Loyola athletics reported.